Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Conclusion

 Many of the tasks we have addressed are not just computationally expensive, but effectively impossible, to perform using traditional computational approaches.
 For example, predicting all local observables from only a subset of measurements and extrapolating dynamics beyond the training window are problems that cannot be solved by exact diagonalization, perturbative expansions, or tensor-network methods.
 In contrast, FNOs, with their ability to form representations of the underlying physics, transcend these limitations.
 The ability to infer global dynamical behaviors from limited or partial data is unique to our operator learning framework and suggests a new paradigm for studying non-equilibrium quantum systems, with direct relevance to near-term experiments.

 Even for tasks that are possible for conventional numerical approaches, such as computing Floquet Hamiltonians, FNOs still offer significant practical advantages.
 Once trained, FNOs produce predictions in a single forward pass through the neural operator, bypassing diagonalizations or time evolution, thereby achieving significant speedups during inference.
 Furthermore, by employing a local basis, we ensure that the number of learnable parameters and therefore computational cost of each learning task only scales polynomially with the system size.
-Our results highlight the FNO as a scalable tool that could potentially make the study of driven many-body systems feasible for system sizes beyond the reach of traditional numerical methods.

-Our results establish the FNO as a novel computational tool that is capable of learning from realistic experimental measurements and predicting system dynamics.
-The integration of FNO-based surrogates with experimental data from NISQ-era platforms provides a powerful pathway toward the scalable characterization, prediction, and control of quantum many-body systems far from equilibrium.
+Our results establish the FNO as not only an efficient computational tool, but a novel, data-driven framework for extracting physical predictions from realistic experimental measurements.
+Our approach not only has efficiency and scalability beyond that of traditional numerical methods, but also offers qualitatively different capabilities of extracting physics from data.
+Such an integration of FNO-based surrogates with data from NISQ-era platforms provides a powerful pathway toward the scalable characterization, prediction, and control of quantum many-body systems far from equilibrium.